 Another photography trip is being planned.
-Yet again I am browsing guidebooks.
-The shiny pages drawing me in.
-Can I resist, do I really need a book when so much information is available online?
-I do have a weakness for books and nothing gives me more pleasure than that first opening.
+Yet again you are browsing guidebooks.
+The shiny pages drawing you in.
+Can you resist, do you really need a book when so much information is available online?
+If you have a weakness for books nothing will give you more pleasure than that first opening.
 However do you need a guidebook to survive a trip to somewhere new?

 Have you been panning a trip and everywhere you look there is THE place to go.
 Is it really that special?
 All the chatter on trip advisor and blogs say you must go to this spot to see the REAL country.
 However I start to get twitchy at this point!
 If it is THE tourist attraction, then everyone will be there.
 It will be busy, commercialised and not the authentic experience many travellers want to be immersed within.
 Add to this the photography factor – do I want to be somewhere with hundreds of others trying to get the same ‘shot’.
 Would I rather be somewhere quiet and obscure, just me and my camera getting the alternative atmosphere of somewhere famous.
 But if it is THE place to visit will I be missing out on something special if I don’t go.